Optimizing for the Rupert property: Placement of a convex polygon inside another

 This point lies within $Q$ if

 or, equivalently,

 for $j = 1,\ldots,n$.
-If this holds for all points $(x_i, y_i)'$, $i=1,\ldots,m$, of $P$, then a similar copy of $P$ rotated by $\alpha$, scaled by $\rho$, and translated by $(u,v)'$ is contained in $Q$.
-Thus, all similar placements of $P$ in $Q$ can be represented by a 4-dimensional convex polyhedron $C(P,Q)$ defined by the $mn$ halfspaces given by~\eqref{hyper} for $i=1,\ldots,m$, $j=1,\ldots,n$.
-The largest scaling $\rho$ is obtained at the point in this polyhedron that maximizes $\rho^2 = s^2 + t^2$.
-Since the maximum of a convex function over a polyhedron is attained in a vertex, it can be found by an evaluation of the function value over all vertices of $C(P,Q)$.
+If this holds for all points $(x_i, y_i)$, $i=1,\ldots,m$, of $P$, then a similar copy of $P$ rotated by $\alpha$, scaled by $\rho$, and translated by $(u,v)$ is contained in $Q$.
+Thus, all similar placements of $P$ in $Q$ can be represented by a 4-dimensional convex polytope $C(P,Q)$ defined by the $mn$ halfspaces given by~\eqref{hyper} for $i=1,\ldots,m$, $j=1,\ldots,n$.
+The largest scaling $\rho$ is obtained at the point in this polytope that maximizes $\rho^2 = s^2 + t^2$.
+Since the maximum of a convex function over a convex polytope is attained in a vertex, it can be found by the evaluation of the function value over all vertices of $C(P,Q)$.

-A straight-forward means of enumerating the vertices of $C(P,Q)$, given a procedure for computing convex hulls and using the duality transform that maps the halfspace equation $\beta_1 s + \beta_2 t + \beta_3 u + \beta_4 v \leq 1 $ of a polyhedron to the vertex $(\beta_1, \beta_2, \beta_3, \beta_4)'$ of its dual, is the following (it should be noted that~\citet{agarwal} exploit the degeneracy of $C(P,Q)$ to come up with a more elaborate and faster algorithm):
+To enumerate the vertices of $C(P,Q)$, we use the duality transform that maps the halfspace equation $\beta_1 s + \beta_2 t + \beta_3 u + \beta_4 v \leq 1 $ of a polytope to the vertex $(\beta_1, \beta_2, \beta_3, \beta_4)$ of its dual.
+We also use some procedure for computing convex hulls.
+The vertices of $C(P,Q)$ can then be enumerated as follows:\footnote{It should be noted that Agarwal et al.~\cite{agarwal} exploit the degeneracy of $C(P,Q)$ to come up with a more elaborate and faster algorithm.}

 \begin{enumerate} \item Use the duality transform to map the halfspace equations of $C(P,Q)$ to vertices of its dual $D$, i.e., to the set of points